Advent: A Season of Waiting and Transformation

 That same kind of waiting is happening right now.

+This is not abstract waiting.
+It is embodied.
+It has weight.
 Mary’s “yes” still echoes in every young mother fighting stigma while trying to raise a child with limited resources and constant scrutiny.
-Elizabeth’s long faith lives on in elders who never stopped believing the world could change - women who still organize, still mentor, still show up to vigils long after the cameras are gone.
+Elizabeth’s long faith lives on in elders who never stopped believing the world could change—women who still organize, still mentor, and still show up to vigils long after the cameras are gone.
 Anna’s lifelong vigil continues in every woman who keeps the light burning in the cold, praying not just with words but with presence.

 And Hagar’s desert cry is heard every time a woman discarded by the system insists, God sees me.
 When the world labels her disposable, she names herself worthy of survival.

 Waiting does not mean weak.
 Waiting means enduring what should have broken us.
-It means staying alive long enough to imagine something better - and then helping build it for the people coming after us.
+It means staying alive long enough to imagine something better—and then helping build it for the people coming after us.

 There is an Advent happening behind bars every single day.
 Letters move slowly across state lines.
 Commissary deposits are scraped together dollar by dollar.
 Children count days on calendars.
-Women whisper comfort to each other through vents, across bunks, through mail slots, through handwritten notes folded small enough to pass inspection.
+Women whisper comfort to each other through vents, across bunks, through mail slots, and through handwritten notes folded small enough to pass inspection.

 And every one of these acts is a sermon.

 They all preach the same truth Mary sang: the lowly are still being lifted.
 The hungry are still being filled.
-The world has not changed nearly enough - but neither have the women who keep it alive.
+The world has not changed nearly enough—but neither have the women who keep it alive.

 This season asks us to remember where salvation actually comes from.
 Not from palaces or policy announcements.
 Not from rescue narratives or charity galas.
 Salvation arrives from the margins.